Dominant vertices and attractors' landscape for Boolean networks

 \ms As seen in the previous two examples, while the induced automata network preserves the structure of the attractors, it generally affects transients and the structure of the basins of attraction.
 Theorem~\ref{theo:Eventual-conjugacy} allows establishing bounds on the number of periodic attractors of each possible period, the depth of the transients, and the cardinality of the basins of attraction.
 Before stating these results, we will need some notation.

 \ms Consider the Boolean network $(\tB^V,F)$ with underlying graph $(V,A)$.
 Let $U\subset V$ be a dominant set with depth $d=d(U)$, and recurrence length $\ell=\ell(U)$.
 Let $\left(\tB_\ell^U,\F\right)$ be the induced automata network, and $\th:\tB^V\to \tB_\ell^U$ the eventual conjugacy between both systems.
-Recall that ${\rm Per}_P(F)$ denotes the set of all $F$-periodic points of the period $P$ and ${\rm Per}(F)=\bigcup_{P\in\IN}{\rm Per}_P(F)$.
+Recall that ${\rm Per}_P(F)$ denotes the set of all $F$-periodic points of the period $P$ and ${\rm Per}(F)=\bigcup_{P\in\IN}{\rm Per}(F)$.
 For each $x\in (\tB^V, F)$, with $\tau_F(x)$ we denote the transient time of the orbit starting at $x$, that is,

 As mentioned above, the landscape of the attractors comprises a finite number of basins attached to the periodic attractors, each corresponding to a connected component of the transition diagram $\T_F$.
-For each $x\in \tB^V$, denote by $\C_F(x)$ the basin of attraction containing $x$.
-Finally, let us denote by $N_\A$ the number of attractors of $(\tB^V, F)$, or equivalently, the number of connected components of $\T_F$.
+For each $x\in \tB^V$, denote by $C_F(x)$ the basin of attraction containing $x$.
+Finally, let us denote by $N_\A$ the number of attractors and by $N_\A(P)$ the number of those attractors of minimal period $P$.
 The same notions and corresponding notations apply to the induced automata network $(\tB_\ell^U,\F)$.
 We have the following results.

 \ms \begin{corollary}[Attractors' landscape]~ Let $(\tB^V,F)$ be a Boolean network with underlying graph $(V, A)$.
 Let us suppose that $(V, A)$ admits a dominant set $U\subset V$ with depth $d=d(U)$ and recurrence length $\ell=\ell(U)$, and let $\left(\tB_\ell^U,\F\right)$ be the induced automata network, eventually conjugated to the original Boolean network through $\th:\tB^V\to \tB_\ell^U$.
-Then we have the following: \begin{itemize} \item[a)] $|{\rm Per}_P(F)|\leq 2^{P\times |U|}$ for each $P\in\IN$. \item[b)] The maximal prime period, $P_{\max}:=\max\{P\in \IN: {\rm Per}_P(F)\setminus\bigcup_{P' < P}{\rm Per}_{P'}(F)\neq\emptyset\}$ is bounded by $2^{\ell\times |U|}$. \item[c)] $N_\A\leq \sum_{P=1}^{P_{\max}}\frac{1}{P}\,2^{P\times |U|}$. \item[d)] $|\tau_{\F}(\th(x))|\leq |\tau_F(x)|\leq |\tau_{\F}(\th(x))|+d$ for each $x\in \tB^V$. \item[e)] $|C_{\F}(\th(x))|\leq |C_F(x)|\leq |C_{\F}(\th(x))|\times 2^{|V|-|U|}$ for each $x\in \tB^V$. \end{itemize} \end{corollary}
+Then we have the following: \begin{itemize} \item[a)] $|{\rm Per}_P(F)|\leq 2^{p\times |U|}$ for each $P\in\IN$. \item[b)] The maximal prime period, $P_{\max}:=\max\{P\in \IN: {\rm Per}_P(F)\setminus\bigcup_{P' < P}{\rm Per}_{P'}(F)\neq\emptyset\}$ is bounded by $2^{\ell\times |U|}$. \item[c)] $N_\A\leq \sum_{P=1}^{P_{\max}}\frac{1}{P}\,2^{P\times |U|}$. \item[d)] $|\tau_{\F}(\th(x))|\leq |\tau_F(x)|\leq |\tau_{\F}(\th(x))|+d$ for each $x\in \tB^V$. \item[e)] $|C_{\F}(\th(x))|\leq |C_F(x)|\leq |C_{\F}(\th(x))|\times 2^{|V|-|U|}$ for each $x\in \tB^V$. \end{itemize} \end{corollary}

 \begin{proof}\